Sammidysam/FakeJavaOS/README.md

 External software used in this project
 ---------------------------------------

-Obviously all external software used in this project will be open source.
+Obviously all external software used in this project will be open source and written in Java.

 [minimal-json by ralfstx](https://github.com/ralfstx/minimal-json)
 - A fast JSON writer and reader.